KubaPro010/fm95/README.md

 All that in about 3.5% cpu usage on a RPI-5 (lpf makes it 10, but stereo tool has 3 threads which do 100% cpu usage anyway, one 200)!

 Also nearly no latency, not like Stereo Tool (or mpxgen which doesn't even work)

+# SCAMod
+SCAMod is a simple FM modulator which can be used to modulate a secondary audio stream, has similiar cpu usage and latency as STCode